shurko0x4cfd/FSML/README.md

 1. From under the node just run `fsml` in the shell, if installed globally `sudo npm i -g fsmlang`.
 Or run `node dist/fsml.js`

-2. Run in browser from under the local server, otherwise there will be a "CORS request not HTTP" error.
+2. Run in browser from under the local server with the root in "./simple sample browser console".

 Command line starts with '> ' or 'fsml > ' or 'fsml> '.
 Almost no error handling yet.
 On error system often crush and require reload of page.
 Open browsers console to track it.